Afghanistan: Taliban envoys arrive in Oslo for aid talks | DW | 23.01.2022

 A US State Department official said that the agenda of the talks would be about the "formation of a representative political system, repsonses to the urgent humanitarian and economic crises, security and counter-terrorism concerns, and human rights, especially education for girls and women."

-Ali Maisam Nazary, the head of foreign relations for the National Resistance Front (NRF), the only opposition group in Afghanistan, criticized Norway for hosting the talks.
+Ali Maisam Nazary, the head of foreign relations for the National Resistance Front (NRF), an opposition group in Afghanistan, criticized Norway for hosting the talks.

-"We all must raise our voices and prevent any country from normalizing a terrorist group as the representative of Afghanistan," Nazary, who is based in Paris, tweeted Friday.
+"We all must raise our voices and prevent any country from normalizing a terrorist group as the representative of Afghanistan," Nazary, who is based in Paris, wrote on Twitter on Friday.

 Norwegian Foreign Minister Anniken Huitfeldt said in the official statement on Afghan talks that the meetings "do not represent a legtimization of recognition of the Taliban."